VirtusLab/scala-cli/website/docs/commands/misc/pgp.md

 - sign files with `pgp sign`
 - verify signatures with `pgp verify`

-Note that these capabilities rely on the [Bouncy Castle library](https://www.bouncycastle.org).
+These capabilities rely on the [Bouncy Castle library](https://www.bouncycastle.org).
+Note that sub-commands relying on signing, such as `publish`, also allow signing to be handled using `gpg`.

 ## Create key pairs